 Why this matters for your case:

-- Longer Filing Deadlines: While claims against the City of Chicago often have a strict 1-Year Statute of Limitations, claims against private cleaning companies typically have a standard 2-Year filing period.
+- Longer Filing Deadlines: While claims against the City of Chicago often involve a strict one-year filing deadline, claims against private cleaning companies typically follow the standard two-year personal injury limitations period.

 Proving “Constructive Notice” in Airport Falls